Tyguy047/Tyguy047/README.md

 ## What am I up to lately?

 - Just bought a new domain: [Tyguy047.dev](https://tyguy047.dev)!
-- Learning how to make apps with the Flutter framework
+- Learning C# with .NET and Maui
-- Recently launched [TyWallet's](https://www.tywallet.xyz) API on Digital Ocean
+- Recently launched [TyWallet's](https://www.tywallet.xyz) API using a Digital Ocean VPS